-- (a) Fuel trucks constructed, operated and maintained in all respects as required by law. - (b) Fuel tanks in an operable aircraft. - (c) Tanks not exceeding one gallon capacity used solely for sampling and testing fuel, engines and fuel handling apparatus. - (d) Tanks lawfully transporting fuel for immediate dispensing into a fuel storage tank permitted by the Airport Commission of Forsyth County.
-Such vehicles shall access the airport at a point approved by the Airport Director and remain under escort by a representative of the company receiving the fuel. - (e) Temporary defueling of aircraft.
+- a.
+Fuel trucks constructed, operated, and maintained in all respects as required by law. - b.
+Fuel tanks in an operable aircraft. - c.
+Tanks not exceeding one gallon capacity used solely for sampling and testing fuel, engines, and fuel handling apparatus. - d.
+Tanks lawfully transporting fuel for immediate dispensing into a fuel storage tank permitted by the Airport Department.
+Such vehicles shall access the airport at a point approved by the Airport Director and remain under escort by a representative of the company receiving the fuel. - e.
+Temporary defueling of aircraft.

-Section 5-9.
-Self-fueling
+5.9.
+Self-Fueling

-Except as may be prohibited by other provisions of these regulations and any other applicable law, owners of an Based Aircraft who desires to self-fuel their aircraft, shall apply for a self-fueling permit from the Airport Director.
-The preceding sentence does not apply to the use of a self-service fuel facility provided by a Fixed Base Operator or Airport Commission of Forsyth County.
+Except as may be prohibited by other provisions of these regulations and any other applicable law, owners of a Based Aircraft who desires to self-fuel their aircraft shall apply for a self-fueling permit from the Airport Director.
+The preceding sentence does not apply to the use of a self-service fuel facility provided by a Fixed Base Operator or Airport Department.